jeffpar/basicdos/demos/preview/part5.md

 Let's just say that BASIC-DOS will never support a `STACKS` keyword in CONFIG.SYS.

-This is the end of the preview -- for now.
+That's the end of the preview, for now.